javirugo/argocd-homelab/README.md

 I use this simple repository to populate my Homelab kubernetes cluster with all tools I usually require.

+It deploys:

+- Base k8s objects (such as namespaces, an ingress for argocd, some secrets, a cert-manager clusterissuer, etc.)
+- Gitea
+- Hasicorp's Vault (single instance, no dev-mode)
+- MySQL Operator and a InnoDB cluster

 ## Requirements

 - Working Kubernetes cluster.